 Just like Key Accounts were the top 25% of active clients in the prior year, New Key Accounts are either brand new clients or existing small and medium-sized clients that grow large enough to end up in the top 25% of active clients for 2024.

-The radio business is currently not growing enough New Key Accounts to fuel growth.
+It is observable that media companies in general are not growing enough New Key Accounts to fuel growth.
 In our experience, only one framework produces enough New Key Accounts every year to create sustained growth.
 That is a well-organized, aggressive Target Account effort.
 We will explore what we have learned about effective Target Account efforts in a future article.

 Growing Digital Revenue is a Big Account Game